jekkogray/SpotThat/README.md

 <img src="/readme-imgs/SpotMapActivity-day.png" alt="SpotMap Activity" width=200/>
 <blockquote>
 <p>
 <b>SpotMap Activity</b> allows users to explore the map freely.
 Users can pin on any location and check out music people have shared in this app on the pinned location.
+This uses the Google Maps SDK
 </p>
 </blockquote>